Study shows that having a daughter can change a man's brain in a special way

 I mean; who knew you could survive on so little sleep, for instance?
-Or that you were able to vipe up vomit (so much vomit!) without actually starting to retch yourself?
+Or that you were able to wipe up vomit (so much vomit!) without actually starting to wretch yourself?
 I constantly marvel at how different post-motherhood me is to pre-motherhood me.

-And guess what; never mind just us mamas, parenthood changes dads too.
-In fact, it might change them more than we realize, according to recent research.
+And guess what; never mind just us mums, parenthood changes dads too.
+In fact, it might change them more than we realise, according to recent research.